alexhuang1117/Data-Science-Portfolio/Twitter_Sentiement_Analysis/Twitter_sentiment_Analysis.md

 Conclusion
 ----------

-We can clearly see a big dip in both positive and negative tweets aroung 7:00.
-Positive tweets spike around 17:00 (finished work), and negative tweets spike aroung midnight.
+We can clearly see a big dip in both positive and negative tweets around 7:00.
+Positive tweets spike around 17:00 (finished work), and negative tweets spike around midnight.

 Over the week, people are happier close to the weekend and are quite negative on Sunday.
 This can be explained by expectation theory.
 On Friday, people have the weekend to look forward to where as on Sunday, people are already seeing themselves waking up early on Monday and going to work.